netMedi/secret_tool/README.md

 Save secret_tool's version number to personal (a.k.a.
 Employee) 1password vault as item named SECRET_TOOL:

 - New Item > Software License
-- Rename "Softwarw License" to "SECRET_TOOL" (this will be the name of a new entry)
+- Rename "Software License" to "SECRET_TOOL" (this will be the name of a new entry)
-- (optionally) remove all firlds except of "version"
+- (optionally) remove all fields except of "version"
-- Set the value of "version" field (version of secret_tool you want to install; ex: "latest") (replace "latest" with "2.5.1", for example, if you want to stick to pinned releases)
+- Set the value of the "version" field (version of secret_tool you want to install; ex: "latest") (replace "latest" with "2.5.1", for example, if you want to stick to pinned releases)

 ## First time [install]